ExtPos: external part of speech

 the multiword expression may behave like a part of speech different from the UPOS of the head node;

-however, ExtPos is sometimes used even if it is identical to the UPOS of the head node.
+however, ExtPos is used in the case of a fixed construct even if it is identical to the UPOS of the head node.

 ExtPos is strongly recommended for fixed functional multiword expressions (the head node has one